adjavaherian/hype/README.md

 git clone https://github.com/adjavaherian/hype.git

 ###hype UI extension
+- you'll need jquery and jquery-ui
-check out index.html  it helps. if you have no idea what this does, just try copying everything in that script tag and style tag maybe a nerdy sibling or cousing can help?
+- check out index.html  it helps.
+- if you have no idea what this does, just try copying everything in that script tag and style tag
+- maybe a nerdy sibling or cousin can help?

-you'll need jquery and jquery-ui we like open-sans.  use it by copying the style tags too
+- I like open-sans. use it by copying the style tags too

 ###hypeServer
 git clone https://github.com/adjavaherian/hype.git